-Empower (formerly Personal Capital) provides portfolio-building and tax optimization strategies tailored for high-net-worth individuals seeking personalized guidance from financial advisors.
+Empower provides portfolio-building and tax optimization strategies tailored to high-net-worth individuals.

 - Fee-based wealth management and free investment guidance

-- Empower Personal Cash, an FDIC-insured account paying 4.70% APY
+- Empower Personal Cash is an FDIC-insured cash account paying high APY

 Pros